No. 26 Squadron IAF

-No. 26 Squadron IAF (Warriors) is a Ground Attack and Close Air Support unit of the Indian Air Force, operating from Pathankot Air Force Station under India's Western Air Command.
+No. 26 Squadron IAF (Warriors) is the Ground Attack and Close Air Support unit of the Indian Air Force, operating from Pathankot Air Force Station under India's Western Air Command.
 The squadron was number plated on an unspecified date.

 History

 Formation

 No. 26 Squadron was formed on 1 January 1968 at Adampur, under Wing Commander M.M.
 Singh.
 It was the first squadron to operate the Sukhoi Su-7 aircraft.
 Until 1971, the squadron was a type-training squadron, helping other squadrons to convert to the Su-7.
 It played an active role in the Indo-Pakistani War of 1971.
 No. 26 Squadron's primary role was to fly Close Air Support (CAS) missions with 8 Tactical Air Command (TAC).
 It also flew several sorties with 6 TAC.
 Most operations were in an area known as the Bulge, bounded by Samba in the north, Pathankot in the east, and Dera Baba Nanak in the south.